Convection oven: Design

-Convection ovens may include radiant heat sources at the top and bottom of the oven, which improves heat transfer and speeds cooking from initial cold start.
-On the other hand, some ovens have all the heating elements placed in an outside enclosure and hidden from the food.
-This reduces the effect of radiant heat on the food; however, the walls of the oven will also be heated by the circulating hot air, and though the resulting temperature is much lower than that of a radiant heat source, it is still hot enough to provide some heating of the food by radiation from the walls.
+Convection ovens may include additional radiant heat sources at the top and bottom of the oven, which provide immediate heat without the warmup time of a (natural or fan-assisted) convection oven.

 Effectiveness

 A convection oven allows a reduction in cooking temperature compared to a conventional oven.
 This comparison will vary, depending on factors including, for example, how much food is being cooked at once or if airflow is being restricted, for example by an oversized baking tray.
 This difference in cooking temperature is offset as the circulating air transfers heat more quickly than still air of the same temperature.
 In order to transfer the same amount of heat in the same time, the temperature must be lowered to reduce the rate of heat transfer in order to compensate.

-Product testing of toaster ovens has demonstrated no notable advantages to convection cooking over conventional toasting or baking.